-lsg 1 pl 2pl dual refl/middle
+Isg lpl 2pl dual refl/middle

-Proto-rGyalrong -1 -i -ñ -tsh
+Proto-rGyalrong -ŋ - i $$ - \tilde{n} - tsh

-Proto-Dulong-Rawang -17 -i -n -si -si
+Proto-Dulong-Rawang -ŋ - i -n -si -si

-Proto-Kiranti -17 -i -ni -ci -nsi
+Proto-Kiranti -ŋ - i -ni -ci -nsi

 Proto-W. Himalayan -g/ŋ -ni -ni -si -si

-Within this group then, there is a branching where rGyalrong splits off from the others, as it does not share the innovation of the reflexive/middle marking.
+Within this group then, there is a branching where the languages other than rGyalrong split off from rGyalrong, as it does not manifest the innovation of the reflexive/middle marking.
 This accords well with the migrations assumed.
-A second branching of Western Himalayan off from Rawang and

-Kiranti is assumed, as the latter two share the innovation of a non-first-person-actor marking prefix.12
+A second branching of Western Himalayan off from Rawang and Kiranti is assumed, as the latter two share the innovation of a non-first-person-actor marking prefix.23